schwallergroup/CycPepPerm/README.md

 > For some more examples on how to process data, train and evaluate the alogrithms, please consult the folder `notebooks/`.
 This folder also contains a notebook to perform polynomial fits as described in the paper.

+All data paths in the following examples are taken from the hard-coded paths that work when one clones this repository.
+If you use the python package and download the data separately, please change the paths accordingly.

 ### Data preprocessing

 Here we showcase how to handle the data as for our use-case.
 Some simple reformating is done (see also the notebook `notebooks/01_data_preparation.ipynb`) starting from `.ods` file with DataWarrior output.